Mature Masculine

 Flexibility: Room to renegotiate if circumstances change.
 Life is unpredictable.

 The King knows when not to make an agreement.
 He won't agree when he can't keep it, when it doesn't serve the realm, or when the other party negotiates in bad faith.
-A clear "no" is better than a broken "yes."
+A clear "no" beats a broken "yes."